Humbly Homemade

 Sprinkle the streusel topping on top.
 Bake the German applesauce cake for 40 to 50 minutes at 350°F.

-• I recommend using a springform pan or a cake tin with a removable bottom.
-This makes it much easier to get the whole cake out of the tin at one time.
+• I recommend using a springform pan or a cake tin with a removable bottom, which makes it much easier to get the whole cake out.

 • The cake batter is very thick.
 When adding the top cake batter layer, first put dollops of cake batter distributed on top of the applesauce.
 Then use a rubber spatula or butter knife to gently spread the cake batter dollops into an even layer that covers all the applesauce.